 A college planning tool is very helpful in understanding how much you can afford.
 With college tuition still marching higher, despite a global pandemic and a great suppression, using a college planning tool is important.

-Personal Capital, my favorite free financial tool, announced new features to their free financial planning tools for 2020.
+Empower (previously Personal Capital), my favorite free financial tool, announced new features to their free financial planning tools.
 These changes were based in part on user suggestions to help all of us better understand our total financial picture.

 Their most helpful new feature for parents is their College Planning Tool.
 College tuition is expected to keep on skyrocketing every year for decades.